Palomar Mountain: Climate

 According to the Köppen Climate Classification system, Palomar Mountain has a hot-summer Mediterranean climate, abbreviated "Csa" on climate maps.
-Annual precipitation on the mountain averages 30-35 in (highly variable from year to year), mostly falling between October and April.
-Snow falls during cold winter storms.
+Annual precipitation on the mountain averages 30-35 in, mostly falling between October and April – although it has varied from 10.46 in in the "rain year" from July 2020 to June 2021, to 64.94 in between July 2022 and June 2023.
+Snow falls during cold winter storms, and averages 26.2 in annually, varying from 4.3 in between July 2013 and June 2014 to 120.0 in between July 1948 and June 1949.
 Summers are mostly dry, except for thunderstorms in July to early September.
 The humid climate supports a forest of oak, pine, fir, and cedar on large swaths of the mountain.

 The upper elevations of the Palomar Mountain range have notably different habitats than its lower-elevation foothills.
 The lower regions are in the California montane chaparral and woodlands sub-ecoregion, adapted to the xeric/dry Mediterranean climate with chaparral and woodlands flora.
 The higher regions are in the California mixed evergreen forest sub-ecoregion, with California black oaks, closed-cone pines, firs, and other California oaks and conifers.
 Higher elevations receive considerably more moisture than the coastal and inland valley lower slopes, with 30–35 in of precipitation.
 They can also receive snow from winter storms.